 W. Larry Cash has been a director and Audit Committee member since October 2001 and a Compensation Committee member since May 2006.
 He is currently President of Financial Services and Chief Financial Officer of Community Health Systems.
-He joined Community Health Systems as Vice President and Chief Financial Officer in September 1997 and was named to the board of directors of Community Health Systems in 2001.
+He joined Community Health Systems as Executive Vice President and Chief Financial Officer in September 1997 and was named to the board of directors of Community Health Systems in 2001.
 Prior to joining Community Health Systems, Mr. Cash served as Vice President and Group Chief Financial Officer of Columbia/HCA Healthcare Corporation from September 1996 to August 1997.
 Prior to Columbia/HCA, Mr. Cash spent 23 years at Humana, Inc., most recently as Senior Vice President of Finance and Operations from 1993 to 1996.
 He received his B.S. in Accounting from the University of Kentucky at Lexington.
+He is currently a member of the Board of Directors of Community Health Systems.

-For ten consecutive years, Mr. Cash has been recognized as one of the top three chief financial officers in the healthcare sector by Institutional Investor magazine.
+For eleven consecutive years, Mr. Cash was recognized as one of the Top 3 CFOs in the healthcare sector by Institutional Investor magazine.
 He was named Business Tennessee's first ever CFO of the Year in 2008 and also earned that distinction in the public companies category from the Nashville Business Journal in 2009.